python/mypy/docs/source/final_attrs.rst

 This section introduces these related features:

-1. *Final names* are variables or attributes that should not reassigned after initialization.
+1. *Final names* are variables or attributes that should not be reassigned after initialization.
 They are useful for declaring constants.
 2. *Final methods* should not be overridden in a subclass.
 3. *Final classes* should not be subclassed.